 Can we test the survey link before launching fieldwork?

-Yes, definitely.
+Yes, if required.
+In order to keep project duration as tight as possible, though, we don’t plan for this step unless specifically requested.
 Longitude will provide you with a reusable test link for testing purposes.
 Note that feedback on the link needs to be consolidated and documented clearly in the change log provided.
 We ask for all feedback to be received in one batch, and within the agreed timeframe, to avoid any delay to the proposed launch date.
 Delays may have a wider impact on project timings as well.
 The below demo link will give you a good idea of the look and feel of different question types we use, as well as how the programmed link will look overall.
 Demo link: https://uk.focusvision.com/survey/selfserve/21b6/201101?list=0 /a>

 Can Longitude help source and conduct “on the record” interviews, to be named and quoted?